testcontainers/testcontainers-python/README.rst

 Development and Contributing
 ----------------------------

+The package dependencies are defined in the requirements.in (project) and setup.py (extensions) files.
+They become compiled with `pip-tools <https://github.com/jazzband/pip-tools>`_ and are provided in the `requirements directory <https://github.com/testcontainers/testcontainers-python/tree/main/requirements>`_ for different operating systems and Python versions.

 We recommend you use a `virtual environment <https://virtualenv.pypa.io/en/stable/>`_ for development (:code:`python>=3.7` is required).
-After setting up your virtual environment, you can install all dependencies and test the installation by running the following snippet.
+After setting up your virtual environment and activating it, you can install all dependencies and test the installation by running the following snippet.

 .. code-block:: bash

-    pip install -r requirements/[your python version].txt
+    pip install -r requirements/[your os and python version].txt pytest -s
-    pytest -s

 Package Structure